Albin2207/Nil-app/PRIVACY_POLICY.md

 ## Summary (Quick Reference)

-✅ **We collect:** Email, username, profile photo, uploaded content
+✅ **We collect:** Email, username, profile photo, uploaded content, subscriptions
-✅ **We use it for:** Account management, app functionality, content delivery
+✅ **We use it for:** Account management, app functionality, content delivery, subscriptions
 ✅ **We store it on:** Google Firebase, Cloudinary (secure cloud services)
-✅ **We share it with:** Only necessary third-party services (Firebase, Cloudinary)
+✅ **We share it with:** Only necessary third-party services (Firebase, Cloudinary, TMDB)
-✅ **You can:** View, update, and delete your data anytime
+✅ **You can:** View, update, delete your data, manage subscriptions, and downloads anytime
 ✅ **We protect:** Your data with industry-standard security measures
+✅ **Offline mode:** Works locally on your device, no data sent when offline
 ❌ **We DON'T:** Sell your data or use it for advertising

 ---

-*This privacy policy was last updated on October 18, 2025*
+*This privacy policy was last updated on October 21, 2025*